NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Steel Skin.md

 **Prerequisites** trained in Survival; Sentinel Dedication
 * * *
-You wear your armor like a second skin.
-You can rest normally while wearing medium armor.
-If you are a master in heavy armor, you can also rest normally while wearing heavy armor.
+You wear your armor like a second skin, taking comfort in the protection it offers.
+You don't become [[Conditions/Fatigued|Fatigued]] if you sleep while wearing armor.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*